Home

 Are you a serious guitar player?
 Are you constantly looking for new ideas to improve your soloing?
 Chances are, you have heard about modal scales!
 Do you find yourself confused about these mysterious "modes"--how to learn them--how to use them?

 This lessons was created just for you!
-Here you will learn about the seven guitar scale modes.
+Here you will learn about the seven scale modes.
 You will learn how to construct these scales and how to use them in your solos.
 You can even download and print FREE pdf files for each scale.

 A Bit Of History